ariedallas/Lumocards-One/README.md

 ---
-Lumocards One is a personal information system tool.<br /> It's a todo app, planner, calendar, and journal made for the CLI / Terminal application.
+Lumocards One is a personal information system tool.<br /> It's a todo app, planner, calendar, and journal made for the CLI / Terminal / Powershell Etc. <br>

-It's meant to offer a single application that can be a reference for everything you need to be tracking.
+It's meant to be a single point of reference for everything you track in your life, so that the bulk of your organizing and day planning can be done from one computer program in a distraction-free, minimalist format.

 It's currently available for MacOS / Linux / Windows.<br />
+Lumocards is still not fully functional and is considered a prototype for an information management system.

 ## Preview Video:
 https://www.youtube.com/watch?v=B6Djui-SRJE